ableasdale/confluent-platform-cluster-linking/README.md

                   --cluster-link ab-link
 ```

-you will see:
+You will see:

 ```
 Dynamic configs for cluster-link ab-link are: sasl.oauthbearer.token.endpoint.url=null sensitive=false synonyms={}
 ```

-### Create Source and Destination topics and mirror them
+## Create a topic on the Source cluster and establish a mirror topic on the destination

 Let's start by creating a topic on the source: